PGCert Systemic Practice

 Please scroll down and read the essential Application Guidance before applying.

-The programme runs over two years, combining the Foundation and Intermediate level training in systemic practice.
+The course runs over two years, combining the Foundation and Intermediate level training in systemic practice.

 In the first year, at Foundation level, you will be introduced to key theoretical approaches in family therapy and systemic practice and the skills and techniques associated with them.

-The programme is delivered through a combination of lectures and practical teaching followed by theory and application discussions and skills practice in small groups facilitated by qualified family therapists.
+The course is delivered through a combination of lectures and practical teaching followed by theory and application discussions and skills practice in small groups facilitated by qualified family therapists.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.